zaphosting/docs/docs/vserver-network-analysis-winmtr.md

 ---
 id: vserver-network-analysis-winmtr
-title: VPS Network analysis with MTR/WinMTR
+title: Network troubleshooting with MTR/WinMTR
 description: Information on how to perform a network analysis with MTR/WinMTR to identify network problems - ZAP-Hosting.com documentation
-sidebar_label: Network analysis
+sidebar_label: Network troubleshooting
 ---

 ## Introduction